 Yes.
-Any adult (including a mature or emancipated minor) who has the capacity to make decisions for him or herself can create an advance directive.
+Any adult (including a mature or emancipated minor) who has the capacity to make decisions for themselves can create an advance directive.

 12. Do I need a lawyer to create an advance directive?

 No. An advance directive can be created without the assistance of a lawyer.